apache/reef/README.md

 Although the above primitives allow applications to inject arbitrary DAGs (directed acyclic graphs) of objects, they do not support cycles of objects.
 Tang provides the `InjectionFuture<T>` interfaces to support such _cyclic injections_.

-When Tang encounters a constructor parameter of type `InjectionFuture<T>`, it injects an object that provides a method `T get()`.
-If `get()` is called before the constructor it was passed to, it is guaranteed to throw an exception.
-However, if it is called after the application-level call to `getInstance()` returned, then `get()` is guranteed to return a non-null reference to an injected instance of the object.
-(In between these two points in time, `get()`'s behavior is undefined, but, for the sake of race-detection and forward compatibility it makes a best-effort attempt to throw an exception.)
+When Tang encounters a constructor parameter of type `InjectionFuture<T>`, it injects an object that provides a method `T get()` that returns an injected instance of `T`.

-Following Tang's singleton semantics, the instance returned by `get()` will be the same instance the injector would pass into other constructors or return from `getInstance()`.

-`InjectionFuture` can be used to break cycles:
+This can be used to break cycles:

 ```java
 A(B b) {...}
 B(InjectionFuture<A> a) {...}
 ```

+In order to inject an instance of `A`, Tang first injects an instance of `B` by passing it an `InjectionFuture<A>`.
+Tang then invoke's `A`'s constructor, passing in the instance of `B`.
+Once the constructor returns, the new instance of `A` is passed into `B`'s `InjectionFuture<A>`.
+At this point, it becomes safe for `B` to invoke `get()`, which establishes the circular reference.

 Therefore, along with `forkInjector()` and `bindVolatile()`, this allows Tang to inject arbitrary graphs of objects.
+This pattern avoids non-final fields (once set, all fields of all objects are constant), and it also avoids boiler plate error handling code that checks to see if `B`'s instance of `A` has been set.

+When `get()` is called after the application-level call to `getInstance()` returns, it is guranteed to return a non-null reference to an injected instance of the object.
+However, if `get()` is called _before_ the constructor it was passed to returns, then it is guaranteed to throw an exception.
+In between these two points in time, `get()`'s behavior is undefined, but, for the sake of race-detection and forward compatibility it makes a best-effort attempt to throw an exception.

+Following Tang's singleton semantics, the instance returned by `get()` will be the same instance the injector would pass into other constructors or return from `getInstance()`.

 Child injectors
 ---------------